rockettheme/docs/Docs/phpbb/start/styles.md

 In phpBB3, **styles** are made up of three components: **templates**, **themes**, and **imagesets**.
 These components work together to create a unique user experience for members of your board.
 A style can be altered after installation, and you can freely switch between styles in the backend of your phpBB site.

 Installing a new style in phpBB requires you to upload files to your site.
-We recommend using [FileZilla][filezilla], though any dedicated or Web-based file transfer solution that allows you to transfer files to your server should work.
+One popular choice is [FileZilla][filezilla], though any dedicated or Web-based file transfer solution that allows you to transfer files to your server should work.

 Secondly, you will want to familiarize yourself with the **Administration Control Panel (ACP)** in order to complete installation once uploading is complete.
 You can access the **Styles** area of the ACP by navigating to **Admin -> Styles** in the backend.
 You can typically find a direct link to the ACP by navigating to the very bottom of the front page of your phpBB installation and clicking **Administration Control Panel**.